Daffie95/colorarity_ms4_cont/README.md

 >>I tried figuring out this on my own but couldnt make it work reliably and again reverted back to the source code of the Boutique Ado project, I struggled with this for a while but finally made it work after researching both the videos and source code extensively.

-> **GitPod Error**
->> GitPod decided to throw me out and currently im trying to patch things back up.
->> After throwing me out extentions like Prettier and visual enhancements are not working making it incredibly hard to read anything.

 > **remove_from_bag function**
 >> I struggled a lot with trying to recover after GitPod crashing on me and couldnt actually make
 >> this work, I headed over to the source code for the Boutique Ado project, but I will be honest and say that I